hemantksingh/messup-learn/Cloud and Infrastructure/AWS/Security.md

 ### AWS Config

 * service that enables you to assess, audit, and evaluate the configurations of your AWS resources.
+An older alternative was Security Monkey <https://github.com/Netflix/security_monkey>
 * continuously monitors and records your AWS resource configurations and allows you to automate the evaluation of recorded configurations against desired configurations
 * this is achieved by enabling AWS Config rules in one or multiple of your AWS accounts (enabling across multiple accounts [can be costly](https://dzone.com/articles/we-turned-off-aws-config)) to check for your configuration settings against best practices or your desired/approved settings like: